22nd Guards Heavy Bomber Aviation Division: Operations since 1991

 As part of the Russian military reform (2008), the division was disbanded and reorganised as the 6950th Aviation Base, incorporating the former 121st and 184th Regiments.
 The unit's full honorific title was the 6950th Guards Donbass Red Banner Airbase, and its Military Unit Number (V/Ch) is 06987.

 In 2015/16, the division was reformed at Engels within the Russian Aerospace Force's Long-Range Aviation branch flying the Tu-160 (ASCC "Blackjack") and the Tu-95 (ASCC "Bear").

 A subordinate regiment, 52nd Guards Heavy Bomber Regiment, equipped with the Tu-22M3 Backfire bomber, is based at the Shaykovka air base.
 On 14 January 2023, an aircraft from the 52nd Heavy Bomber Regiment, participating in the Russo-Ukrainian War, fired a Kh-22 missile that hit a block of flats in Dnipro, killing numerous civilians.
 Ukraine has classified this act as a war crime.

+On September 3, 2026, Major General Nikolai Varpakhovich, commander of the division, was reportedly shot and seriously wounded in Engels, Saratov Oblast.
+Russian authorities confirmed that a military serviceman had been shot but did not initially identify the victim; Russian media reported that the victim was Varpakhovich.
+Ukrainian authorities had previously accused him of ordering the July 2024 missile strike on Kyiv's Okhmatdyt children's hospital.